davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 #### Finish On-Prem Configuration

+**This step can be skipped *if* you are using the VM and database we provide for you, noted above.
+If you want to learn the steps to restore a database to an Azure VM you may do these steps.**

 By now the SQL Server VM you created should be finished provisioning.
 We need to do a couple of extra steps to get it ready to migrate.

 1. On the left hand side of the Azure portal click on the resource group icon